airbytehq/airbyte/docs/connector-development/connector-builder-ui/overview.md

 Connector Builder is a no-code tool that’s part of the Airbyte UI.
 It provides an intuitive user interface on top of the [low-code YAML format](https://docs.airbyte.com/connector-development/config-based/understanding-the-yaml-file/yaml-overview) and lets you develop a connector to use in data syncs without ever needing to leave your Airbyte workspace.
 The connector builder offers the most straightforward method for building and maintaining connectors.

-We recommend that you determine whether the connector you want can be built with the connector builder before looking at the Low-Code CDK or Python CDK.
+We recommend that you determine whether the connector you want can be built with the Connector Builder before looking at the Low-Code CDK or Python CDK.

 ## Connector vs. configured source vs. connection